noirbizarre/splashes/README.md

 sudo sysctl -w vm.max_map_count=262144
 ```

-More details in the [Elasticsearch Virtual Memory documentation section][vm-doc]
+More details in the [Elasticsearch Virtual Memory documentation section][es-vm-doc]
 and the [officiel docker details][es-docker-vm-doc]